 Most of my articles appear in Psychologie Heute (the leading psychology magazine for the general public in Germany) for which I serve as a US-correspondent.
 My articles have also been published in many other magazines and newspaper, among them brand eins, Gehirn & Geist, Financial Times Deutschland, Wirtschaftswoche (all Germany), Scientific American Mind (USA) and Psicologia Contemporanea (Italy).

 Access my recent article about Asking questions here.

-Access my last profile about Roy Baumeister (University of Queensland, Brisbane) here.
+Access my last profile about Ursula Staudinger (Columbia University, New York) here.